tomhendra/courses/15-fem-professional/6-css-in-depth-v2/README.md

 - `flex-shrink:` How to shrink if there's not enough room.
 Non-negative number. default: 1.
 - `flex-basis`: The basis on which the item is allowed to grow; the starting size before free space is distributed.
   - length value, content or auto.
-  - If set to auto, the basis is the flex item’s content size and the remaining space is divided among the growth factors.
+  - If set to auto, the basis is the flex item’s content size, and the remaining space is divided among the growth factors.
-  - If set to 0, the basis is 0, so 100% of the width of the flex item is divided among the growth factors.
+  - If set to 0, the basis is 0, and 100% of the width of the flex item is divided among the growth factors.

 ```css
 .container {